kardigen/mongodb_szjug_presentation/README.md

   Indexes works in similar way to RDMS systems.
 But the best way to find out what indexes we need you should use *explain* method on real queries which you are using in your system.

+  Let's assume that we want to implement login view and the query for *stefan* can look like:

+        db.users.find({login:'stefan'})

+  Try to use *explain* method to test query execution.

+        db.users.find({login:'stefan'}).explain()

+  You can see that mongo have to scan all db enteries to find appropriate one (nscannedObjects parameter).
+  Let's set index on login and check again.

+        db.users.ensureIndex({login:1})

+  As you can see, the scaned enteries droped to 1.

-  Let's assume that we want to have suggestion box for finding users by Name or it's part.
+  Now let's assume that we want to have suggestion box for finding users by name or it's part.
   So the query can looks like:

         db.users.find({$or:[{surname:/.*an.*/i},{forename:/.*an.*/i}]},{surname:1,forename:1}).sort({surname:1})

   _NOTE:_ case insensitive sort problem - vote [here](https://jira.mongodb.org/browse/SERVER-90)

+  To find out what indexes we need, use *explain* method:

+        db.users.find({$or:[{surname:/.*an.*/i},{forename:/.*an.*/i}]},{surname:1,forename:1})
+          .sort({surname:1}).explain()

+  Then try to set index on *forename* field and check what happend in explain query again.

+        db.users.ensureIndex({forename:1})

+  You can see that there is no difference.
+It is because the $or query operator.
+  But what if we add index on *surname* field?

+        db.users.ensureIndex({surname:1})

+  Maybe you will be disaapointed but it looks like worse then without index at all.
+Simetimes indexes are very tricki.
+  The simple and powerful solution in this particular case is to have another field *fullname* and appropriate index for it!